BD+60 1417b

-BD+60 1417b is a confirmed exoplanet discovered in the year 2021 using the imaging method.
-BD+60 1417b is the only known exoplanet in the system BD+60 1417, around 45 parsecs from Earth.
+BD+60 1417b is a confirmed exoplanet discovered in 2021 using the imaging method.
+It is the only known exoplanet in the system BD+60 1417, around 45 parsecs from Earth.
 BD+60 1417 is a young K0 star, while BD+60 1417 b has a late-L spectral type.
 The planet might be the first discovery of a directly imaged exoplanet found by a citizen scientist.
 Discovery of exoplanets involving amateurs are usually transiting exoplanets and are rarely discovered with other methods.
 Another example of a non-transiting exoplanet discovery by an amateur is the microlensing exoplanet Kojima-1Lb.

 Discovery

 Previous direct imaging planet-searching surveys with Gemini, Keck and Palomar failed to detect an exoplanet around BD+60 1417.
 A co-moving source around the star was first spotted with the WiseView Tool by the Backyard Worlds citizen scientist Jörg Schümann.
 WiseView uses data from the Wide-Field Infrared Survey Explorer (WISE).
 Additional observations with optical spectroscopy of the star at the Lick Observatory and infrared spectroscopy at NASA IRTF confirmed the presence of a young star with a planetary-mass companion around BD+60 1417.

 BD+60 1417b is the second directly imaged exoplanet the WISE-telescope was able to discover, after COCONUTS-2b.